 Important Note: While you can convert a page using sections and columns to containers, this is a one-way process.
 You cannot convert a container page to work with sections and columns!

 Converting sections to containers

-To convert sections of your website to Containers:
+To convert your website’s sections to containers:

-- Click the Edit Section.
+- Click the Edit Section icon .

 - In the Edit menu, expand Layout, and click Convert.

 The converter creates a duplicate of the section in a container below the original section.